mesosphere/dcos-docs-site/pages/1.13/tutorials/dcos-101/native-app/index.md

 excerpt: Deploys an app using a UCR container and exposes it for access from outside of the cluster (part 8)
 menuWeight: 8
 ---
 In a [previous tutorial](/tutorials/dcos-101/app1/), you deployed an application that runs inside the cluster and interacts with another application--the Redis service--that also runs inside the cluster.
 Neither application is exposed outside of the cluster or available to any external users.
+This is because DC/OS supports running applications on two different type of nodes: **private agent nodes** and **public agent nodes**.

+So far, you have only worked with applications and services that run on private agent nodes, which cannot be accessed from outside of the cluster.
+To expose a service or application to the outside world, you typically use a load balancer running on a public node.

 In this tutorial, you will deploy another sample application but with a few important differences:
 - The new sample application includes a presentation layer that presents a web-based user interface to users who access the application.
 - The new sample application uses a native DC/OS container--the Universal Container Runtime (UCR)--that does not rely on a Docker image or the Docker engine, making the application easier to deploy with fewer dependencies and less complexity.
-- You will expose the new sample application for access from outside of the cluster by running it on a public agent node with Marathon-LB.
+- You will expose the new sample application for access from outside of the cluster by running it on a public agent node with Marathon-LB as the load balancer.

-DC/OS has two different node types:

-1. Private agent nodes
-1. Public agent nodes

-Private agent nodes are usually only accessible inside the cluster, while public agent nodes allow for ingress access from outside the cluster.

-By default, applications and services run on private agent nodes, which cannot be accessed from outside of the cluster.
-To expose a service or application to the outside world, you typically use a load balancer running on one a public node.

-You will revisit the topic of load balancing and the different choices for load balancers later in this tutorial, but for now, you will use [Marathon-LB](/1.13/tutorials/dcos-101/loadbalancing/) as the load balancer.
-Marathon-LB uses [HAProxy](http://www.haproxy.org/) on a public agent node to provide external access and load balancing for applications running internally in the cluster.

 # Before you begin
 Before starting this tutorial, you should verify the following: